-The Company conducts research and development activities at its manufacturing facility located in Spanish Fork, Utah.
-During 2015, the Company opened the Hughes Center for Research and Innovation, a new state of the art research and development facility at its corporate offices in Lehi, Utah, which will further advance the Company's research of innovative products.
+The Company conducts research at its research center, known as the Hughes Center for Research and Innovation, a state of the art research and development facility located at the Company's corporate offices in Lehi, Utah.
 The Company's principal emphasis in its research and development activities is clinical research in the support of the development of new products and the enhancement of existing products.
-The amount, excluding capital expenditures, spent on research and development activities was approximately \$3.2 million in 2016, \$2.8 million in 2015 and \$2.5 million in 2014.
+The amount, excluding capital expenditures, spent on research and development activities was approximately \$3.4 million in 2017, \$3.2 million in 2016 and \$2.8 million in 2015.